sc2ad/QuestPackageManager/README.md

 A package manager for making Quest il2cpp mods and libraries.
 Commonly acronymized as `QPM` or `qpm`

 **NOTE THAT THE CURRENT IMPLEMENTATION OF QPM IS NO LONGER RECOMMENDED FOR WIDESPREAD USE!
-CONSIDER USING [qpm-rust](https://github.com/RedBrumbler/QuestPackageManager-Rust) INSTEAD!**
+CONSIDER USING [CLI qpm](https://github.com/QuestPackageManager/QPM.CLI) INSTEAD!**

 This repository will be archived soon and for all intents and purposes should be considered deprecated!